RyanThomas/urban-epi/README.md

 This is only relevant if you are going to be downloading data from OSM using their API.
 The OSM extracts are saved in a file format that we convert to GeoJSON via a command line utility available through Node - osmtogeojson.
 Node installs take a little time to run, but are pretty straightforward on a Mac.

 If you are running a download script from the cluster, run the command line script `bash src/install_node_on_cluster.sh`

+## Adding Data
+New cities can be added by putting a shapefile in the seed_data folder.
+It must be a shape file of the neighborhoods and have the proper fields in the attribute table:
+- population
+- per capita income*
+* This may change.

 ## Running the script
 ### From your laptop/VM